thutasann/thutasann/README.md

 - 🌱  Learning new technologies and frameworks.
 - ⚡ Fun fact: I love cooking with new recipes. 🍳🍲
 - 📫  Reach me at: thutasann2002@gmail.com
-- 💼  Working as Software Developer  at [Genesiv](https://genesiv.com/)
+- 💼  Working as Lead Software Developer  at [Returning.AI](https://returning.ai/)

 ## 🚀 Currently working on cool projects using: